Skip to main content

 Schufa needed?Usually yesMinimal checkYes

-Example cardseasybank Visa, GenialCard, AdvanziaN26, DKB Visa DebitAmEx Payback
+Example cardseasybank Visa, GenialCardN26, DKB Visa DebitAmEx Payback

-Which should you get?
 If you rent cars or book hotels, get a real credit card.
-Debit cards get rejected for deposits more often than you'd expect.
-If you're just starting out in Germany with no Schufa history, go for a debit card first and upgrade later.
+Debit cards get rejected for security deposits more often than you would expect.
+The hotel or rental company needs to place a hold on funds, and debit cards cannot always do that.
 More on this in our debit vs. credit card guide.
+Starting out with no Schufa history?
+Go debit first, upgrade to credit in 6-12 months.

 How to Apply for a Free Credit Card in Germany